EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 http://<ip-address or fully qualified domain name>:8181/
 ```

-We will deploy CKAN, which makes use of apache, so we advise you to use port 8181, the firewall has also been set up accordingly in [section](#2-internet-connection-and-browser)).
+We will deploy CKAN, which makes use of apache, so we advise you to use port 8181, the firewall has also been set up accordingly in [section 2](#2-internet-connection-and-browser)).

 For general **troubleshooting and Diagnostic techniques**, refer to the [Apache Tomcat troubleshooting page](https://wiki.apache.org/tomcat/FAQ/Troubleshooting_and_Diagnostics).